taichi-dev/taichi/docs/export_kernels.rst

 Only the source is needed when copying, all the required Taichi runtimes are included in that single C source file.

-This also allows commercial people to distribute their Taichi program in binary format by linking this file with their project.
+For example, this also allows commercial users to distribute their Taichi program in binary format by linking this file with their project.

 .. warning::

-    Currently, this feature is only officially supported on the C backend which is only released on **Linux** platform at this moment.
+    Currently, this feature is only officially supported on the C backend which is only released on **Linux** at this moment.

 The workflow of exporting